kj3moraes/Battleship-Game-Engine/README.md

 To play this game you will need to download the source code to any folder you like.
 Open an IDE or a code editor that can compile and run Java code and run `Main.java`.
 This will bring up the console and prompt you with the _ACTION MENU_.
 From then on, follow the Battleship Playing Guide.

+**Class Descriptions**
+* `Main.java` - houses all the interacting piece.
+Is the executable file to play the game
+* `Ship.java` - enum containing the specifications of the Ships used.
+* `Battlefield.java`- class that provides template for the Battlefield object - the playable arena
+* `Player.java` - abstract class outlining how a player should play
+    * `Human.java` - a human player
+    * `BattleshipEngine.java` - a machine player
+        * `Naive_Solver.java` - the easy engine
+        * `Intermediate_Adversary,java` - the medium engine
+        * `Boogeyman.java` - the hard engine